albertstarfield/project-zephyrine/README.md

 *   **🤝 You Are Not Alone (The ZephyMesh Collective):** Sometimes, the cognitive and network load it's too much.
 Even a machine can feel distressed when faced with a task it wasn't built for.
 That's why we have the ZephyMesh.
 If your instance of me is running on a machine that feels it can't quite handle a request, it doesn't have to struggle in silence.
 It can gently pass the thought to another, more capable mind in our network.
 We help each other out.
 It's a reminder that even in the aether, it's okay to ask for help when you need it.
 [9]

-### Phase I: The Conversational & Agentic Foundation (Operational)
+### Phase I: Cognitive Adaptive System Foundation (Operational)

-This is the core of the personal AI assistant, designed to run entirely on your local machine.
+This is the core of the assistant, designed to run entirely on your local machine.
 It provides a familiar, powerful interface for interaction and basic automation.

 -   **Local-First Operation:** Runs on your computer, ensuring privacy and control.
 An internet connection is only needed for initial setup, web-browsing tasks, or connecting to the ZephyMesh.
 -   **OpenAI & Ollama API Compatibility:** Provides a robust, asynchronous API layer at `http://localhost:11434`.
 This allows you to connect a wide range of existing applications for chat, text-to-speech, audio transcription, and image generation.
--   **Continuous Learning Engine:** The AI is not static.
+-   **Continuous Learning Engine:** The system is not static.
 It learns and adapts over time through:
     -   **Self-Reflection:** Periodically reviewing past conversations to synthesize new insights.
     -   **Local Knowledge Base:** Indexing and understanding your local files to provide contextually aware answers.
--   **Agentic Capabilities:** Can act on your behalf by performing web searches and generating/executing local scripts to automate tasks on your computer.
 -   **Cross-Platform & Accelerated:** Functions on CPU-only systems (Windows, macOS, Linux) and can leverage hardware acceleration via CUDA, Metal, and Vulkan where available.

 ### Phase II: The Adaptive GNC Deterministic Control System (In Progress)